kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Understanding this hierarchy is more useful than simply saying virtual threads scale.

-## Why a Reactive Driver May Not Improve a Pool-Bound Service
+## Why a Reactive Driver May Not Improve a Pool-Bound Service { #reactive-driver-pool }

 Suppose the database can productively process only a certain number of concurrent queries.
 A reactive driver can represent many waiting operations